panaverse/learn-nextjs/assignment03_panaverse_app/readme.md

 5. Developer Signup and Signin
 6. Developer Profile Submission and Edit Form
 7. Approved Developer Profile for everyone to see

+Note: I will give you the Contentful model as soon as I have some time.
+In the meanwhile start working on the project.